 Remember: the fire alarm system is there to protect you!

 By following the above guidelines the number of false alarms will be reduced (this means less inconvenience to yourself and other building users).
-Additionally, the demand on the resources of Campus Security and the Fire and Rescue Service will also decrease, which could prove vital in the event of a genuine fire alarm.
+Additionally, the demand on the resources of Community Safety and the Fire and Rescue Service will also decrease, which could prove vital in the event of a genuine fire alarm.

 Carbon monoxide detectors